-In 2023, the Agency offered a limited enhanced down payment assistance program, Down Payment Assistance Loan Plus ATD, to very low-income households earning less than 80% of area median income and purchasing homes priced lower than \$500,000.
-These loans offered down payment or closing costs assistance of 20% of the purchase price, up to \$30,000, with no increase in the interest rate of the primary mortgage loan.
-The program was funded with \$10 million in settlement funds provided under Governor Hochul's Housing Plan.
-Approximately 75 very low-income households have benefitted from the initiative thus far, with additional applications still being received.
+In 2021, the Agency offered a limited enhanced down payment assistance program, Down Payment Assistance Loan Plus, to very low-income households earning less than 60% of area median income in the purchase of homes priced lower than \$400,000.
+These loans offered down payment or closing cost assistance of 20% of the purchase price, up to \$30,000, with no increase in the interest rate of the primary mortgage loan.
+The pilot program was funded with \$10 million in settlement funds appropriated by the Attorney General.
+Approximately, 335 very low-income households have benefitted from the initiative.